-Children in this age group have a clearer understanding of death although they may still believe that it will not happen to them.
+Children in this age group have a clearer understanding of death, although they may still believe that it will not happen to them.
 Children at this age may be interested in the physical and biological aspects of death.
 Dealing with grief is difficult as school age children alternately confront and deny their grief.
 They may also be unprepared for the length of the grieving process.
+Play is still a primary means of expression.